 These techniques are what work for me, and are also based on what I’ve learned from lucid dream teachers, including Stephen LaBerge, Robert Waggoner and Lucy Gillis.

-For more about transforming sleep paralysis into lucid dreams and beyond, check out my Sleep Paralysis Kit here, a digital download that comes with a full length ebook, worksheets, and two exclusive podcasts.
+For more about transforming sleep paralysis into lucid dreams and beyond, check out my book Sleep paralysis, now in its 2nd edition, updated and expanded.